Compliance

 Implementation:

-• Store consent records for each candidate
+• Store consent records for each candidate in a secure, auditable system.

-• Provide data deletion process (Illinois requires deletion within 30 days upon request)
+• Provide data deletion process (Illinois requires deletion within 30 days upon request).

 5. Alternative Processes (Colorado, Best Practice Everywhere)